-- o Remaining at home if staff have symptoms of COVID-19 - Going home immediately should staff develop COVID-19 symptoms while on-site; advise supervisor immediately; call 811 and follow directives given; report outcomes of testing (if done) to supervisor - Self-isolating for 14 days if they have traveled outside of Canada, or contact with anyone who has traveled outside of Canada, or have been directed to self-isolate by public health - Conducting self-assessment when returning from travel outside of BC; if symptomatic must self-isolate 10 days
+- Remaining at home if staff have symptoms of COVID-19 - Going home immediately should staff develop COVID-19 symptoms while on-site; advise supervisor immediately; call 811 and follow directives given; report outcomes of testing (if done) to supervisor - Staff will then follow the isolation instructions provided by 811 and inform their supervisor of the instructions they received from 811. - Staff must follow any isolation requirements imposed on them by either Public Health, Provincial or Federal Governments.